Judicial Clerkship Program

 A judicial clerkship offers law school graduates the unique opportunity to work directly with a judge, trial or appellate, in a state or federal court.
 These one-to-two-year positions can be one of most rewarding jobs in a legal career.
 A clerkship allows graduates a chance to be a part of our judiciary, and ideally develop a mentor in a judge.
 It is a prestigious position and often serves as a springboard to permanent positions with law firms or in the public sector.

-Note that a judicial clerkship is different from a judicial internship.
-Judicial internships provide the opportunity for students to gain exposure to the judicial process and the inner workings of a court while still in law school.
+Note that a judicial clerkship is different from a judicial internship, which provides opportunity to gain exposure to the judicial process and the inner workings of a court while you are still in law school.

-Texas Law has a unique program that helps any interested second-year and third-year law students and alumni apply for judicial clerkships.
-Each student in the Judicial Clerkship Program is assigned an advisor who provides one-on-one advice for perfecting applications and intelligently choosing judges to whom those applications will be sent.
-Students are also provided information about application deadlines and procedures, which often differ from court to court and judge to judge.
-And, participating in the Program simply makes applying for clerkships easier.
-For example, program staff manage the receipt and submission of all letters of recommendation.
+Texas Law’s Judicial Clerkship Program helps all interested second- and third-year law students, recent graduates, and alumni apply for judicial clerkships.
+The Program provides you with one-on-one advice for perfecting applications and intelligently choosing judges to whom those applications will be sent.
+As part of the Program, we provide information about application deadlines and procedures, which often differ from court to court and judge to judge; manage the receipt and submission of all letters of recommendation; will review your applications materials; and help you prepare for your interviews with the courts.